RyanY1994/NPI-CIS700/README.md

 test.py: Load and test the trained NPIs model for the task

-trace.py: Generate execution traces (Input and Output/Label) required by NPIs model
+trace.py: Generate execution traces (Input and Output/Label) required by the training process of NPIs model

 #### Requirements
 Python 3.5